 - Sea glass, marbles, aquarium glass, colored craft glass

 - Two glasses or clear jars.
 One small enough to fit inside the other

-Use your choice of sea glass to fill the space between but personally I decided on sticking with the lighter and brighter pieces since the idea was to place a small tea light in the centre.
-The flame from a tea light isn’t quite strong enough to shine through my darker pieces so I’m saving those ones for another project.
+The glasses I used were an old tea light glass and a short Kilner/Mason jar.
+You probably have a couple of glasses in your home that could work for this project but if not, look for them second-hand at a local charity or thrift shop.
+Next, use your choice of glass to fill the space between.
+I decided to stick with the lighter and brighter pieces since the idea was to place a small tea light in the center.
+The flame from a tea light isn’t strong enough to shine through my darker pieces.

 No glue or tools required to make a sea glass candle